ChordPro/chordpro/docs/content/ChordPro-Directives.md

 ## Fonts, sizes and colours

-These directives can be used to temporarily change the font, size and/or colour for lyrics, chords and titles.
+These directives can be used to temporarily change the font, size and/or colour for lyrics and chords.
 These directives are legacy from the old `chord` program.
 The modern reference implementation uses much more powerful configuration files for this purpose.

 * [[textfont|Directives fonts_sizes_legacy]]
 * [[textsize|Directives fonts_sizes_legacy]]